-On this basis, to ensure that there is no further regression in standards but more importantly to ensure that UK consumers are appropriately protected, the UK should introduce legislative measures that creates commitments which online marketplaces must adhere to.
+On this basis, to ensure that there is no further regression in standards, but more importantly to ensure that UK consumers are appropriately protected, the UK should introduce legislative measures that create commitments to which online marketplaces must adhere.
 Legislative solutions that include enforceable measures provide certainty and protection for both consumers and businesses.

 Relating to a regression in standards, the Regulation (EU) 2019/1020 of the European Parliament was introduced whilst the UK was a member of the EU, yet these regulations will not apply in the UK.
-These regulations place an obligation on online marketplaces to cooperate with market surveillance authorities to mitigate risks associated with products that are advertised, sold, or have been offered for sale on their platforms^{xxv}.
-To ensure the UK Government maintains their commitment to no regression in product safety standards, it is essential that analogous regulations apply in the UK.
+These regulations place an obligation on online marketplaces to co-operate with market surveillance authorities to mitigate risks associated with products that are advertised, sold, or have been offered for sale on their platforms XXV.
+To ensure the UK Government maintains its not their commitment to no regression in product safety standards, it is essential that analogous regulations apply in the UK.

-2.4.
-The International Context

-3.5.1.
-The United States
+3.5 The International Context 3.5.1 The United States

 The US state of Arkansas has adopted 'Know Your Business Customer' (KYBC) legislation relating to online marketplaces.
-The legislation introduces a series of legislative duties that online marketplaces must adhere to - primarily in relation to the sellers using their platform^{xxvi}.
+It introduces a series of legislative duties that online marketplaces must adhere to - primarily in relation to the sellers using their platform xxvi.